mild-blue/txmatching/documentation/README.md

 Let us first explain the terminology we used to describe the algorithm:

-* Double antibody refers to an antibody enclosed in square brackets.
+* "double antibody" refers to an antibody enclosed in square brackets.
-* The alpha chain refers to the first code of a double antibody.
+* "alpha chain" refers to the first code of a double antibody.
-* The beta chain refers to the second code of a double antibody.
+* "beta chain" refers to the second code of a double antibody.
-* Positive MFI is the MFI value that is equal to or above the cutoff.
+* "positive MFI" is the MFI value that is equal to or above the cutoff.
-* Negative MFI is the MFI value below the cutoff.
+* "negative MFI" is the MFI value below the cutoff.

 At the beginning of the algorithm execution, we have three lists:
 1. `antibodies` - a list of all antibodies to parse.